Ifouzezi/forest_of_whispers_game/README.md

 # Forest of Whispers - Text-based Adventure Game

 Welcome to **Forest of Whispers**, a text-based adventure game set in a mysterious forest filled with secrets and challenges.
 Will you uncover the hidden treasure, or will you fall victim to the forest's mysteries?
 Test your wits and courage in this thrilling adventure!
+This project was birthed as challenge for Udacity Nanodegree intro to Programming.

 ## How to Play